Skip to content

 +66 55 96 1905

-Athit Pongpanit is a professor of the College of Asean Community Studies.
+Athit Pongpanit is a professor of the Center of ASEAN Community Studies.

 His areas of focus include cultural studies, cinema, literature and gender studies with reference to Thailand; literary criticism and South East Asian Literatures in a comparative context; and cinema in South East Asia with a focus on genders and sexualities.